 Q: Can a man with azoospermia impregnate a woman?

-A: A man who has nil sperm count cannot impregnate a woman naturally; however, with medical help, he can have children.
+A: The possibility of pregnancy when partner with azoospermia is nil naturally; however, with medical help, he can have children.
 IVF is the most highly recommended fertility treatment.

 Q: Is azoospermia common among males?